 How to Deactivate Facebook Messenger

-- Open Messenger on a mobile device.
+- Open the Messenger app

 - On the next screen, choose Deactivate Messenger.

 - Tap on Continue.

 To reactivate Facebook Messenger, just log back into the Messenger app using your username and password.